nicholas-myers/react-shopping-cart/README.md

 x- Next pass a value prop to your `Provider`.

-- In the value prop we'll pass in the products state, and an addItem function that will allow us to add books to the cart.
+x- In the value prop we'll pass in the products state, and an addItem function that will allow us to add books to the cart.

 ```js
 <ProductContext.Provider value={{ products, addItem }}>
 ```

-- Now that we're providing our products state and addItem function we can simplify our products route a bit.
+x- Now that we're providing our products state and addItem function we can simplify our products route a bit.

 **Before**